anandvelango/Anzaker/README.md

 Anzaker, a hacking multi-tool made in Python 3.10 by Anz!

 I will keep updating this tool, so I will always be fixing any bugs, add new tools here etc.
+I have tested this tool on all operating systems and it works well and same on all operating systems.
+This is a proper multi-tool so you can keep going back and forth using all the tools like a normal GUI software.

+If there is any bug or issue then go to issues and post there.

 DISCLAIMER: I am not responsible with your illegal intentions with this so please don't use this on someone explicitly without their permission.